jc-prg/mbox/BACKLOG.md

 ### KNOWN BUGS

+#### new

+- after fresh installation
+  - RPI scripts don't work -> uses a link for a directory, that doesn't exist (subdirectory "data" in the data directory)
+  - /projects/data/prod/mbox/data/../../../active.json
+- start script seems not to work correctly

+#### old

 - State Stopped -> not reseted?
 - On the box the type in some cases isn't set correctly which leads to errors
 -